akeeba/onthos/README.md

 According to the legend, one of Hercules' feats was cleaning the dung from the stables of Augeas.
 The stables of Augeas were populated by immortal cattle which produced copious amounts of dung and had never been cleaned.

-This component aims to clean the copious amounts of dung produced by a lifetime of updates, downgrades, and real world complications which are hard to imagine and even harder to reproduce in the clean lab environment used by Joomla! core maintainers when writing the extensions manager shipped with Joomla! itself.
+This component aims to clean the copious amounts of dung produced by a lifetime of updates, downgrades, and real-world complications which are hard to imagine and even harder to reproduce in the clean lab environment used by Joomla! core maintainers when writing the extensions manager shipped with Joomla! itself.
 A Herculean task, indeed.